-Challenges will vary depending on the type of cancer and treatment you had, and your personal situation.
-Although you might feel pressure to return to normal life, you may find that you don’t want your life to return to how it was before cancer.
+The challenges you face will vary depending on the type of cancer and treatment you had, and your personal situation.

 Fear of the cancer coming back

-Feeling anxious or frightened about the cancer coming back (recurrence) is a common concern for cancer survivors.
-This fear may affect your physical wellbeing, ability to enjoy life and make plans for the future.
-Some survivors describe it as a dark cloud or a shadow over your life.
+Feeling anxious or frightened about the cancer coming back (recurrence) is a common challenge and one of the greatest concerns for cancer survivors.
+Most cancer survivors are likely to experience this fear to some degree and it may come and go for many years.
+This fear may affect your physical wellbeing, as well as your ability to enjoy life and make plans for the future.
+Some survivors describe it as a dark cloud or a shadow over their life.